Why is it so important to learn English idioms?

 Well, say you’re in an American bar.

-It’s loud, but you can make out what people are saying.
+It’s loud, but you can hear what people are saying.

 …another is talking about twisting someone’s arm…

 …and it sounds like someone’s been stabbed in the back.